 On 28 June 1914 Archduke Franz Ferdinand, heir to the throne of the Austro-Hungarian Empire, and his wife Sophie were assassinated in the Bosnian city of Sarajevo.
 The fallout from this faraway event would ultimately claim the lives of 18,500 New Zealanders and wound more than 40,000.
 Places thousands of miles from home with exotic-sounding names such as Gallipoli, Passchendaele and the Somme were forever etched in the national memory during what became known as the Great War.

 The war took more than 100,000 New Zealanders overseas, many for the first time.
 Some anticipated a great adventure but found the reality very different.
 Being so far from home made these New Zealanders very aware of who they were and where they were from.
 In battle they were able to compare themselves with men from other nations.
-Out of this came a sense of a separate identity, and many New Zealand soldiers began to refer to themselves as ‘Kiwis’.
+Out of this, many have argued, came a sense of a separate identity, and many New Zealand soldiers began to refer to themselves as ‘Kiwis’.

 A popular and enduring view of the significance of the war on New Zealand society was summed up by a man who participated in it from Gallipoli to France.
 Ormond Burton went from being a stretcher-bearer at Anzac Cove to a highly decorated infantryman on the Western Front.
 He believed that ‘somewhere between the landing at Anzac and the end of the battle of the Somme, New Zealand very definitely became a nation’ .